Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

 The Pro-I is clearly aimed at creators, with a particular focus on vloggers.
-The phone’s video powers, combined with the optional video monitor, mic, and gimbal, make for a capable vlogging platform, but at considerable expense.
+The phone’s video powers, combined with the optional video monitor, mic, and gimbal, make for a capable vlogging platform.
 Sony’s math suggests you might save yourself some cash with the Pro-I if you buy it over a dedicated vlogging camera, accessories, and a separate smartphone.
 This could be true, though it really hinges on what equipment you select.
 Either way, you’re looking at well over $2,000 with the Pro-I and associated gear.
 That’s a huge chunk of change, though were you to buy a regular $1,000 smartphone and a dedicated camera such as Sony’s own Alpha RX100 VII ($1,299), you’d be looking at even more before adding accessories.

 At $1,799 before you get to the official first-party accessories, Sony is asking a hell of a lot for the Xperia Pro-I.